au-nlp/project-milestone-p2-group1/README.md

 # Supervised Fine-tuning for Gen Z Slang Summaries
 ## Abstract
-This project aims to build a dual-stage system trained on TL;DR dataset and our own Gen Z dictionary.
-The system first converts long texts into concise TL;DRs, then applies style transfer to render summaries in Gen Z slang, creating engaging informal summaries that use contemporary youth language.
+This project proposes a summarization pipeline of a fine-tuned model trained on an enhanced TL;DR corpus and using our own Gen Z dictionary dataset.
+It creates engaging, informal summaries that use contemporary youth language.

 Traditional summarizers, whether extractive (e.g., TextRank) or abstractive (based on seq2seq or Transformer architectures), often produce factually correct but stylistically neutral outputs.
 These outputs appear non optimal from an appealing and marketable point of view towards young audiences,which value the expressive, and informal tone characteristic of the communication among Gen Z.